BradLarson/GPUImage/README.md

   - *colorMatrix*: A 4x4 matrix used to transform each color in an image
   - *intensity*: The degree to which the new transformed color replaces the original color for each pixel

+- **GPUImageRGBFilter**: Adjusts the individual RGB channels of an image
+  - *red*: Normalized values by which each color channel is multiplied.
+The range is from 0.0 up, with 1.0 as the default.
+  - *green*:
+  - *blue*:

+- **GPUImageHueFilter**: Adjusts the hue of an image
+  - *hue*: The hue angle, in degrees.
+90 degrees by default

 - **GPUImageToneCurveFilter**: Adjusts the colors of an image based on spline curves for each color channel.
   - *redControlPoints*:
   - *greenControlPoints*: